 May 30, 1926– Christine Jorgensen:

-Before freedom found Chelsea Manning two years ago, before the lovely Laverne Cox, before the late, great Alexis Arquette, before Chaz, even before Bruce Jenner broke the big news to Diane Sawyer and the rest of the world that Caityln had arrived, there was a little boy from the Bronx who became a lovely lady.
+Before Chelsea Manning found freedom, before talented Laverne Cox had a career, before the late, great Alexis Arquette, before Chaz, even before Bruce Jenner broke the big news to Diane Sawyer and the rest of the world that Caityln had arrived on the scene, there was a little boy from the Bronx who became a lovely lady.

 It was 1952 and Science was still a popular subject, unlike our own times.
 Engineers were able to build rocket ships, researchers could cure diseases, and medical doctors were able to turn a seemingly regular guy into a glamorous woman.
-This was an era before there was a T in the Equal Rights movement, before there was even an L,G, or B, much less a Q. In fact, Transgender wasn’t even a term yet.
+This was an era before there was a T, before there was even an L,G, or B, much less a Q. In fact, Transgender wasn’t even a term yet.

 Recently discharged Army Private George Jorgensen made headlines around the world when he returned to the USA from Denmark as a blond woman named Christine Jorgensen.
 Jorgensen shocked the world and freaked out most Americans.
 People were afraid and angry.
 They still are.